 Master of Arts (M.A.) in Political Science is an advanced-level, two-year postgraduate course.
 It focuses on imparting in-depth knowledge of the political system, political behavior, political theories, and political practice of national and international grounds.
 Apart from this, M.A. in Political Science also covers public affairs, government laws & policies, international relations, and historical & modern political systems.
+You will also have chances of getting good government jobs for MA political science degree.

 The scope of Political Science is expansive.
 It includes specializations (sub-branches) like political theory, political methodology, political economy, public policy, public administration, comparative politics, and international relations.
 Students can choose to master in any of these concentrations to gain specialized knowledge and prepare for career opportunities in specific fields.